cxcandid/GeorefExtension/README.md

 ## How does the Georeferencer Extension work?

-The Georeferencer Extension uses GDAL's Python bindings (gdal.translate, gdal.warp) to re-project a raster image using the ground control points (GCPs) from the GCP table, crop the result if necessary and save to VRT.
+The Georeferencer Extension uses GDAL's Python bindings (gdal.translate, gdal.warp) to re-project a raster image using the ground control points (GCPs) from the GCP table, crop the result if necessary and save it to VRT.

-Since GDAL has no option to define a raster transformation typ, the QGIS Georeferencer transformation type setting (see Georeferencer > Settings > Transformation Settings... > Transformation Parameters) is ignored.
+Since GDAL has no option to define a raster transformation type, the QGIS Georeferencer transformation type setting (see Georeferencer > Settings > Transformation Settings... > Transformation Parameters) is ignored.
 GDAL selects the transformation type itself, depending on the number of GCPs.
 Most, if not all, Transformation Settings parameters are ignored by the Georeferencer Extension, but you have to choose the right Source-CRS and Target-CRS before you start to pick GCPs.

 ## What use cases are there?

-Now back to the list of missing features I mentioned earlier.
+We now return to the list of missing features I have already mentioned.

 ### 1.)
 Exporting to **Virtual raster file (VRT)** instead of GeoTIFF: